watson/commitlint-config-squash-pr/README.md

 # commitlint-config-squash-pr

-Sharable [`commitlint`] config for enforcing a maximum commit message header length, taking into accouunt the larger size of squashed PR commit messages generated when using the "Squash and merge" button in GitHub PRs.
+Sharable [`commitlint`] config for enforcing a maximum commit message header length, taking into account the larger size of squashed PR commit messages generated when using the "Squash and merge" button in GitHub PRs.